Seranation: Livin' the Dream (2018)

-Compilation and singles (2019–present)
+Compilation and singles (2019–2023)

 In 2021, Seranation was one of several reggae rock and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Ebin" on the Deluxe Edition which was released on January 12, 2021.

 The band also recorded and released several singles over the years, along with music videos.
 Some singles include, "Sweet Tempation", "Dangerous", and "Surfboard", which were co-written and produced by Rome Ramirez of Sublime with Rome, which were released under his own record label, Fresh Goods.

-Seranation are currently working on their next studio album release in 2023.
+Meant To Be (2024)

+On September 26, 2024, Seranation released their second full-length studio album, Meant To Be on their record label, Livin' the Dream Records.
+It features 12 new tracks with the singles, "Not Today", "Take Me Away", "Stick to Your Guns, "Getaway" and "Waves".

 Touring

-Well-known in their home state, Seranation have played and headlined at multiple local venues and festivals throughout the Sunshine State.
+Well known in their home state, Seranation have played and headlined at multiple local venues and festivals throughout the Sunshine State.
 As their popularity grew throughout the years, the band shared the stage with Ballyhoo!, Dirty Heads, Fortunate Youth, Florida's own and label mates, Kingston, Natural Vibrations, Resinated, Shwayze, Stick Figure and Three Legged Fox.
 Their first nationwide 8-state tour was the "None Escape the Law Tour" alongside Tunnel Vision and Orlando's own Kash'd Out starting at Reggae Rise Up Florida Festival in the band's hometown.
 In 2019, the band went on another nationwide tour supporting fellow reggae rock bands Sublime with Rome, Michael Franti, SOJA, and Common Kings.

 Musical Influences

 Seranation's blend of reggae/rock fusion along with their catchy pop melodies is inspired by their different musical styles.
 For Bianca it was a mix of artists from the 70's; from Jimi Hendrix to their contemporaries like The Expendables and Slightly Stoopid.
-J's was inspired by the Red Hot Chili Peppers and especially Sublime who's CD was in constant rotation that he listened to a 'million times', which he said "reawakened his dream" of becoming a musician.
+J's was inspired by the Red Hot Chili Peppers and especially Sublime whose CD was in constant rotation that he listened to a 'million times', which he said "reawakened his dream" of becoming a musician.
 Adam got a chance to meet his greatest inspiration; guitarist Raul Bianchi from The Expendables who taught him how to perfect his craft as a musician.